-Students benefit directly from the expertise and experience of their teachers.
-All our courses are informed by the research of lecturers who write important books, publish well-regarded scholarly articles, present papers at other universities and appear in the media, at home and abroad.
+Students will benefit directly from the expertise and experience of their teachers.
+All our courses incorporate the research of lecturers who write books, publish well-regarded scholarly articles, present papers at other universities and appear in the media, at home and abroad.

 As well as offering students some of the best teaching in our subject areas, we are committed to helping you progress confidently through the levels of your degree programme.
 To achieve this, we devote as much care to your initiation into higher education, both by entry-level courses and study skills teaching, as to the completion of your learning at Level 3.

-By your final year, therefore, you will be in a position to benefit from the specialist research-led courses and will be prepared for the research and writing involved in your dissertation.
+By your final year, therefore, you will benefit from the specialist research-led courses and will be prepared for the research and writing involved in your dissertation.

 Modules are generally taught by a mixture of lectures and seminars.
 Depending on its credit-rating, you can expect to have one or two hours of lectures per week for each module and a one-hour seminar each week or fortnight.

 Lectures – These provide a broad overview of key themes and ideas relating to your course and provide you with a framework from which to carry out more in-depth study.